tjd1234/cmpt135spring2024/obsidian/135website2024/object-oriented programming.md

 ---
 ## Overview of Object-oriented Programming
 [[Object-oriented programming]], or [[object-oriented programming|OOP]] for short, is a popular style of programming that encourages programmers to combine data and operations into a single value called an object.
 For example:
-- In a **graphical user interface** (**GUI**), a window could be modelled as an object.
-A window object would store data such as its location, size, content, whether it has a scroll bar, etc. The window object would also store operations on the window, such as moving it, re-sizing it, opening/closing it, etc.
+- In a **graphical user interface** (**GUI**), a **window** could be modelled as an object.
+A window object would store data such as its location, size, content, whether it has a scroll bar, etc. It would also store operations on the window, such as moving it, re-sizing it, opening/closing it, etc.
-- **In a video game, you might have object that represents game characters**.
-Character objects could store things like the character's name, whether they are good/bad, where they are in the game, what items they have, and so on.
-The character objects could also store operations on the character, such as speaking things, fighting with other characters, moving to other locations, etc.
+- **In a video game, objects can represent game character**.
+Character objects could store things like the character's name, whether they are good/bad, their location, the  items in their inventory, and so on.
+They could also store operations on the character, such communicating with the player, fighting with other characters, moving to other locations, etc.
-- C++ `string`s are objects.
+- **C++ `string`s are objects**.
 A C++ `string` typically stores an array of characters and the size of the string.
 It also has operations like getting the size, getting an individual character, adding another string to the end, and so on.

-Many real-world programming problems can be modelled as sets of interacting objects.

 C++'s approach to object-oriented programming consists of two main concepts:
 - **Objects**, which are *values* that exist at *run time*.
 Objects contain data and operations on that data.
 Objects can be treated like regular values: they can be passed to functions, returned returned from functions, modified, copied, and so on.
 - **Classes**, which exist at *compile time*.
 A class is like a blue print for creating objects, and the class for an object is considered to be the object's type.
 A class tells you what data and operations an object contains, including how to create and destroy the object.
 ## Basic Terms: Classes and Structs
-To create a new object in C++, you must first create a **class** for the object.
-A class describes the data and operations on that data (called [[method|methods]]) that the object will have.
-The data and operations are called the [[members]] of the class.
+To use objects in C++, you must first create a **class** for the object.
+A class describes the data and operations (called [[method|methods]]) that the object will have.
+Together, the data and operations are called the [[members]] of the class.

-In C++, you create a class using either a `struct` or a `class`. `struct`s and `class`-es in C++ are almost the same: both can contain data, and both can contain operations (called [[method|methods]]) that operate on that data.
-The data and operations are called the [[members]] of the `struct` or `class`.
+In C++, you create a class using either a `struct` or a `class`. `struct`s and `class`-es in C++ are almost the same: both can contain data, and both can contain operations ([[method|methods]]) that operate on that data.

 For example: